This couple went on a honeymoon. Then the coronavirus hit, and they couldn’t get home.

 He longs for the empty apartment they’ve yet to live in together.

 “We made everything ready,” he said.
-It’ beautiful there.
-But we can’t go there."
+“It’s beautiful there.
+But we can’t go there.”

 Being stuck with Abouzeid, he repeated, “is the only beautiful thing in the story.”